RAYDENFilipp/MongoDB/README.md

 ## This lesson was completed with use of [Studio 3T].

-1. A query to search for all students who's score > 87% and < 93% for any of the types of completed assignments:
+1. A query to search for all students who's score > 87% and < 93% for any of the types of completed assignments [query result][1st]:
 ```javascript
 db.philippLypniakov.find({
     "scores": {